 Initiate resistance training14,20,40,43,62,68,82

 Provide three-dimensional access to the patient,69,72

 Minimize risk of injury or reinjury during rehabilitation25,83

 Although research studies support these goals for aquatic exercise, Hall and associates41 cited the need for more research with robust designs that address temperature, depth of immersion, and care settings.

 Most patients easily tolerate aquatic exercise.
 However, the practitioner must consider several physiological and psychological aspects of immersion that affect selection of an aquatic environment.

 Fear of water can limit the effectiveness of any immersed activity.
 Fearful patients often experience increased symptoms during and after immersion because of muscle guarding, stress response, and improper form with exercise.
-Often patients require an orientation period designed to provide ...
+Often patients ...